 When a harmonica is brand new the reed slot is often a bit to wide.
 To make it narrower customisers do reed slot sizing, sometimes referred to as embossing.
 The basic idea is to push material from the side of the reed slot down inte the reed slot.
 This will make the fit tighter.

 When I first came in contact with reed slot sizing, or embossing, the tool of choice was the back end of a pitch fork.
 By repeatedly pressing the little sphere over the reed slot repeatedly material is pushed into the slot.
-Since then I have seen a number of different tools been developed that offer more precision but also require more skill.
+This method does not cannot treat the entire slot without first removing the reed (the Ultimate Sizing Tool shown to the left in the picture below can treat the entire slot).
+The last few years I have seen a number of different tools been developed that offer more precision but also require more skill.
 Reed slot sizing does take a bit of practice so if you want to try it then don’t try on your favorite harp first.

 If you feel your harmonicas are leaky it may very well be that they need a bit of reed slot sizing.
 If you are unsure of how to do it then get the help of a good harmonica service technician.